School-age

-In 2023, the GSQ Quality Improvement Process was revised to include all licensed schoolage programs to better support providers in improving quality and giving families the tools to make informed choices about care for their schoolagers.
-Great Start to Quality supports programs in child care settings, school-based programs, and stand alone offerings.
+Great Start to Quality includes all licensed school-age programs to better support providers in improving quality and giving families the tools to make informed choices about care for their school-agers.

 Quality Improvement Process